What does the term “neural impulse” refer to?

 Study for the New CED - Biological Basis of Behavior Exam.
 Test your understanding with detailed questions and explanations.
 Prepare effectively for your exam!

 The term "neural impulse" specifically refers to a brief electrical charge that travels down an axon.
-This process, known as an action potential, involves a rapid change in the electrical potential across the axon's membrane, allowing the signal to move along the neuron.
-During this event, ion channels open and close in a rapid sequence, leading to the depolarization and repolarization of the axon membrane.
-This electrical charge is crucial for the communication between neurons, enabling the transmission of information throughout the nervous system.
+This process, known as action potential, involves a rapid change in the electrical potential across a neuron's membrane, which propagates the signal along the axon to communicate with other neurons or muscles.
+The intensity and speed of this impulse are critical for the effective transmission of signals in the nervous system, enabling responses to stimuli.

 Subscribe